linehanMatt/tmp-content/blog/the-trade-desk-connector.md

 tags: ['distribute']

 ---
-Quickly and easily onboard and deliver audiences to The Trade Desk for advertiser activation.
+Quickly and easily onboard and deliver audiences to The Trade Desk for advertiser activation
 ---------------------------------------------------------------------------------------------

 The Trade Desk is the world’s largest independent demand-side platform.
 Advertisers use The Trade Desk’s platform to run targeted, data-driven digital advertising campaigns across media channels.
 Data providers can supply additional information and insights to advertisers using The Trade Desk to enable them to fine-tune their targeting of potential customers.